farahelnakhal/farahelnakhal/README.md

 # 💫 About Me:
- 🔭 Currently working on: Opportunity Intelligence Copilot<br>🌱 Learning: Quantum Computing<br>Fun fact: I am a caffeine-powered cat lover
+ 🔭 Currently working on: Opportunity Intelligence Copilot<br>🌱 Learning: Quantum Computing<br>🐱 Fun fact: I am a caffeine-powered cat lover

 "Debugging code in a superposition of 'it works' and 'it doesn't' until someone reviews the PR."